 The largest concentration of gay bars in Buffalo is located in Allentown.
 Also known also as our Arts District, Allentown’s centralization of gay bars lends to the bar-hopping for which Buffalo is notorious.
 Did we mention bars are open until 4 a.m. here?

-Cathode Ray, Q Bar, Fugazi, Funky Monkey Nite Club and Underground Niteclub are some of the most popular established gay bars in Allentown.
-Visitors are often shocked by the size, especially if it’s Big Ass Drink Night at Cathode Ray, and affordability of our drinks.
+Q Bar, Fugazi, Underground Niteclub, and the recently opened Twenty Six (formerly Cathode Ray) are some of the most popular established gay bars in Allentown.
+Visitors are often shocked by the size, as we’re reminded of Big Ass Drink Night at Cathode Ray, and affordability of our drinks.

 Photo by Brenda Bieger for Alright Knox

 Public Art: The Pride Mural & The Freedom Wall

 Local artists, Mikey Harmon and Ari Moore, debuted the mural titled “Stonewall Nation: WNY LGBT History Mural” on National Coming Out Day in 2020.
 The artwork features 27 LGBTQ+ activists, the progress pride flag and the Stonewall Inn, notorious for being the site of the 1969 riots that launched the gay rights movement in New York City.
 It is located at 44 Allen Street on the side of Q Bar.

 The Freedom Wall, situated at the corner of Michigan Avenue and East Ferry Street, boasts 28 renderings of civil-rights leaders, including LGBTQ+ political activist and writer, Angela Davis.
 Both the Freedom Wall and Stonewall Nation are part of the Buffalo AKG’s Public Art Initiative.

 Annual Events: Buffalo Pride Week, Pride Parade & Pride Festival